-This advice in this guide is for This guide is individuals registered as self-employed.
+This guide is for individuals who are registered as self-employed.
 Different rules apply if you have a Limited Company and pay corporation tax.

-Disallowable expenses are things that you pay for but cannot be claimed as a tax deduction.
-This is even though you may feel they were paid for as part of running your business.
+Disallowable expenses are things that you pay for but cannot be claimed as a tax deduction, even if you feel they were paid for as part of running your business.

 2. Examples of Disallowable Expenses